SebouChu/propshaft/UPGRADING.md

 2. Run `./bin/bundle install`;
 3. Run `./bin/rails css:install:sass`.

-After you are done you will notice that once again the install step added various files to your project and updated some of the existing ones.
+After you are done you will notice that the install step updated some files.

-**The new process 'Procfile.dev'**
+**The new process in 'Procfile.dev'**

 Just like the javascript process, this one will bundle and watch for changes in css files.